google/open-location-code/TESTING.md

 ### [.github/workflows/main.yml](.github/workflows/main.yml)
 This file defines each language configuration to be tested.

-Some languages can be tested natively, others are built and tested using bazel BUILD files.
+Some languages can be tested natively, others are built and tested using Bazel BUILD files.

 An example of a language being tested natively is go: